-While your copy should include solutions that help customers right away, position your product as a shortcut to solving their problems.
-In their eyes, you’re no longer selling a product—you’re selling convenience.
+While your sales funnel copywriting should include solutions that help customers right away, position your product as a shortcut to solving their problems.
+In their eyes, you’re no longer selling a product — you’re selling convenience.

 Here are some ways to touch on your customers’ pain points effectively:

 - Is the summer heat killing your vibe?
 (Get this cool new beverage!)